An Introductory Herbalist Course for Aspiring Family Herbalists

 I have taken other beginning herbalist courses, but this one has rigorous, serious, yet achievable standards!
 You are sure to learn something, be motivated to do more, and inspired to put it into practice.
 WELL worth my time to complete.
 I will be referring back to my notes throughout my herbal friendships. – Spavlovits, USA

-In this module you’ll learn how a Green Healer approaches two of the most common disorders afflicting modern mankind.
+In this module you’ll learn how the modern family herbalist approaches two of the most common disorders afflicting modern mankind.
 It’s also serves as a reference for your next battle with a cold or flu.
-But perhaps most importantly at the end of this module you’ll have a better understanding of the paradigm of the modern nature cure.
+But perhaps most importantly at the end of this module you’ll have a better understanding of the paradigm of natural medicine.

 Thoroughly enjoyed this course.
 I learned more than I was expecting to and now have some valuable recipes to apply at home with my family.
 This was something that as a new mother of child number three, I couldent wait to read every night.
 Well done. – Soapsandsplendour, USA